 The White Paper on Local Government recommends that municipalities look for innovative ways of providing and accelerating the delivery of municipal services.
 It is important that in carrying out duties outlined above and where necessary, partnerships must be established with other agencies involved in related work.
 The role of fire service has evolved as it now protects communities in a variety of ways that the existing legislation could not envisage.
 In view of this, fire service must also establish viable partnerships with the communities they serve especially for purposes of enhancing community fire safety.
+Such partnerships must also be entered into with private sector agencies especially those operating within the municipality's area of jurisdiction.
 Experience has demonstrated that the fire service can make the most impact in reducing vulnerability to fires by changing the behaviour of those at risk through sustained education and awareness programs.